RULES OF THE SUPREME COURT OF APPEAL [Updated to 19 June 2023]

 and the party concerned shall lodge with the registrar the required documents within the period prescribed.

-(6) Failure to comply.—If the applicant fails to comply with a direction by the Court or the registrar or to complete the application within the period prescribed, the application shall lapse.
+(6) If the applicant fails to comply with a direction by the Court or the registrar or to complete the application within the period prescribed, the application shall lapse.
+[R 12 subs by GoN R979 in G. 33689 wef 24 December 2010.]

-(3) Non-appearance.—If the applicant or appellant fails to appear at the date thus notified, the application or appeal shall be dismissed for non-prosecution, unless the Court otherwise directs.
+(3) If the applicant or appellant fails to appear at the date thus notified, the application or appeal shall be dismissed for non-prosecution, unless the Court otherwise directs.

-(4) Unavailability of counsel.—Where a pending appeal is awaiting enrolment the registrar must be informed immediately—
+(4) Where a pending appeal is awaiting enrolment the registrar must be informed immediately—

 (a) if counsel for either party is due to be unavailable in the next ensuing term; and